enabledhq/enabledhq.github.io/_posts/2018-11-22-enabled-celebrated-australian-echallenge-s-18th-birthday-at-awards-dinner.md

 ![adelaide oval]({{site.baseurl}}/images/img_echallenge_oval.jpg)

-If you look very closely, you might just be able to see “Will you marry me Natasha?” on the black score board.
+If you look very closely, you might just be able to see:

+- “Will you marry me Natasha?” on the black score board.
-That blue ute surely has found a better parking spot than us.
+- That blue ute surely has found a better parking spot than us

 Normally most of us at Enabled rock up in the office in our normal “software dev” attire (whatever that is 🤓), but on that Thursday night: